What is this?

 This morning, YouTube recommended me a a video by Cadence Hira about a melody used in a bunch of (mostly Japanese) video games.
 It's a fun watch, even if you don't know about music theory.

 Anyway, the video starts out discussing the Secret of the Forest Theme from Chrono Trigger.
 I always loved that theme, and it got my brain going.
 I recently got a xylophone, could I use that to make an acoustic version of this?
-And, a challenge: record it in one session after work!
+And, a challenge: arrange and record it in one session after work!

 For a few hours of work (including arranging the parts, though thankfully VGLeadSheets gave me a good foundation), I'm pretty proud of it, but there are some things I'd change if I had more time.
 For one, I don't think saxophone works here very well.
 My playing was fine, but, especially without a low-end bass/rhythm section tying things together, it kinda sticks out too much.
 Also, this is the first time I've picked up my flute in a couple months, and I FORGOT how much air it takes!
 Waaaay more than a tenor sax!
 Flute isn't a priority for me right now, but I need to practice it more.